This guide will:

 Warning: For MiniTracks running firmware version 5.3.8, the screen WILL NOT CHANGE when you press the CMD key.
 Simply press CMD and enter the complete code.
 When you press the last number in the code, the MiniTrack should beep to acknowledge the change.

-- Enter 287267XXYYY where XX is the maximum accepted read strength (RSSI) and YYY is the total number of times the tag was read within the 5 second window.
-We currently recommend no more than -65 as the minimum allowed signal strength.
-If you are in doubt, -60 is permissible.
-Since signal strength is usually enough to ensure unwanted reads are eliminated, entering 300 will be adequate for the minimum allowed reads.
+- Enter 287267XXYYY where XX is the minimum accepted read strength (RSSI) and YYY is the total number of times the tag was read within the 5 second window.
+There are no specific settings that work for every situation.
+Always test on location when possible and find a settings threshold that works for you.
+The Signal Strength setting is typically the most reliable method for identifying A-Transactions.
+We currently recommend no more than -65 as the minimum allowed signal strength as a good starting point.

 - Press Enter and then Yes to confirm the change.
 If the setting was successful, the controller will beep once.